Epainette Mbeki

-Nomaka Epainette Mbeki (née Moerane; 16 February 1916 – 7 June 2014), commonly known as "MaMbeki", a stalwart community activist and promoter of women's development, mother of former President of South Africa, Dr. Thabo Mbeki. and widow of political activist and Rivonia trialist Govan Mbeki.
+Nomaka Epainette Mbeki (née Moerane; 16 February 1916 – 7 June 2014), commonly known as "MaMbeki", a stalwart community activist and promoter of women's development, mother of former President of South Africa, Thabo Mbeki. and widow of political activist and Rivonia trialist, Dr. Govan Mbeki.
 She lived in Ngcingwane, a rural hamlet near Dutywa, one of South Africa's poorest municipalities.
 She was known for her auspicious relatives and, more importantly to her, her endeavours to improve the residents' quality of life.
 Gillian Rennie, in an award-winning profile, quoted a co-worker as saying, "She is not like other retired people, getting a pension and saying, 'Let me play golf and fish a bit.'
 The old lady is a humble person."

 Life

 She was a member of the Bafokeng, specifically the Mahoona clan – traditional healers who are one of the first agro-pastoralists to arrive in Lesotho.
 Born at Mount Fletcher in the Drakensberg, she grew up in humble environs, the sixth of seven children born to Eleazar Jakane Moerane and his wife Sofi Majara, whose grandparents were disciples of Moshoeshoe I and were among the first Basotho converts to Christianity.
 Her parents were African landowners and members of the Paris Evangelical Missionary Society Church.
 Most of their abundant arable land and livestock, however, had disappeared by the 1990s, owing largely to the apartheid government's Homelands policy.
 Early every morning before school, she would chase birds from her father's sorghum fields before returning after school for further bird-chasing.
 She was educated at Lovedale School before qualifying as a teacher at Adams College, Amanzimtoti near Durban.